spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 These recommendations can help optimize resource allocation and ensure that the requested resources align with the actual CPU and memory consumption, improving efficiency and cost-effectiveness in managing your deployments.

-To view right sizing for a cluster:
+To view right-sizing for a cluster:

 1. In the left main menu, click **Ocean**, and click **Cloud Clusters**.
 2. Select a cluster from the list of clusters.